 A little further up the A857 on the opposite side are the Steinacleit Stone Set

 On entering the village, is the Comunn Eachdraidh Nis, or Ness Heritage Centre.
 This centre is a must to visit if you are interested in good quality local information about the past.
 It contains an impressive archive of documents, genealogical records, photographs, video and audio recordings and a café.

 At Port of Ness is Harbour View Studio Gallery, with original paintings, fine art prints and greeting cards by Anthony J Barber.

-Port of Ness is a picturesque fishing village, with a good beach.
+Port of Nis is a picturesque fishing village, with a good beach.
 Other attractions include a wonderful play park for the children, the Sports Ness with its 10 pin bowling alley, sports and fitness areas and The Butt of Lewis Lighthouse.